 ‘Howards End’ composer Richard Robbins has died

 Richard Robbins, two-time Academy Award-nominated composer and frequent James Ivory-Ismail Merchant collaborator, died on Nov.
-7 in Rhinebeck, New York, Robbins, who was 71, had been suffering from Parkinson’s disease.
+7 in Rhinebeck, New York.
+He was 71.

 Richard Robbins movies